Carrier

 First-class manifest

-Every build emits .carrier/manifest.json: models, routes, policies, jobs, schedules, clients.
-Tools read it instead of scraping source.
+Every build emits .carrier/manifest.json: models, routes, policies, jobs, schedules, clients, workflows, queues, tenants, flags, llm_clients.
+Tools read it instead of scraping.

 Compiler feedback loop

-carrier check runs the full semantic pass — types, CRUD validity, auth/policy rules, idempotency scope, built-in signatures.
+carrier check runs the full semantic pass — types, CRUD validity, auth/policy rules, idempotency scope, workflow dependency graphs, LLM tool schemas.

 Predictable layout